-Using specially designed costly ASME Coded, Certifiable, FAST Tanks allows the use of a very fast distillation process to recover the volatile solvent that has a lower boiling point than any compound you would extract out so that you can capture all those volatile compounds extracted as well as all other compounds produced by a plant.
-These tanks cost more to build but you can amortize out immediately.
-Using a tank not optimized for this requires a pump that has to be rebuilt and kept up means you will never amortize out.
+Using specially designed costly ASME Coded, Certifiable, FAST Tanks allows the use of a very fast distillation process to recover the volatile solvents.
+These solvents have a lower boiling point which allows you to remove it without boiling away your extracted chemicals.
+These tanks are specially designed to do this at a very fast rate.
+They cost more to build but you can amortize out immediately.
+Using a tank not optimized for this requires a pump that has to be rebuilt and kept up which means you will never amortize out.
 The cost of the pump in a pump based system is passed on to the consumer forever with great limitations as you will learn.

 Using Fast tanks and Distillation instead of a Air Conditioner Recovery Pump allows more control over the process than ever because you can immediately send the appropriate volume of solvent, in liquid phase, through the plant material in one slow or fast burst, at any temp, at any polarity without waiting for a air conditioner recovery pump to recycle the solvent to loop it back through your plant material.
 Being able to extract quickly avoids waxes and other lipids and prevents the need to extract at super cold temperatures.
 This can only be done with a properly volumized tank setup operating on a special set of loading ratios in relation to solvent and plant matter.
 Using a improperly designed setup requires you to recover and loop the solvent over and over again through the plant matter adding unwanted time enabling the solvent to dissolve excessive amounts of wax out of the plant.